Entities

 Proofdesk allows categorisation of entities into four different types, they are:

-While entity types exist primarily for categorisation, they also inform identities about which identity components can be collected for a certain entity.
-For instance a Legal Person may have an incorporation date, whereas a natural person would have a date of birth.
+While entity types exist primarily for categorisation, they also inform identities about what identity components can be collected for a certain entity.
+For instance a Legal Person may have an incorporation date, whereas a natural person would have a date of birth instead.

 There are multiple contexts in which you may see the same entity linked in Proofdesk, they are: